Transistor Radios Around the World

 RCA's first transistor radio (possibly second?), released in October 1955 at about the same time as the 7BT-10K lunchbox radio.

+A relatively low-production radio for whatever reasons.
 I was lucky enough to find this RCA complete with its shipping box, all papers, and a gray flannel carrying pouch — I've added a photo toward the bottom of this page showing some of the ephemera.

 1955 RCA 7BT-9J